The Peak Design Leash Ultralight Camera Strap

 The Peak Design Leash Ultralight Camera Strap has a multitude of uses.
 Naturally, everyone uses products in different ways and this is not a definitive list, just a list of ways that we, as Travel Photographers find it particularly useful.

 - The strap can be used for the sole purpose of carrying your camera although we would suggest that this strap is more suitable for those with lighter gear such as mirrorless setup eg. Sony A6XXX series, Nikon Z, Canon R etc. This is not a camera strap that we would recommend for heavier gear such as the Canon 5D IV DSLR with a 24-70 f2.8 lens

 - For the minimalist photographer, this strap is perfect.
 Especially when used in combination with other Peak Design products such as the Peak Design Cuff Camera Wrist Strap.
 The Leash would be perfect for attaching to a Peak Design Field Pouch V2 to carry another lens and other accessories.
 This would make a perfect minimalist photographer’s setup.

-- The Leash would also make an ideal strap to carry a tripod such as the Peak Design Travel Tripod or any tripod where you can attach the Peak Design Anchors.
-The strap could be tightened so that the tripod sits on your back.
-You could then possible wear the Field Pouch on your belt, whilst the camera can be used with either a Clutch or Cuff strap.
+- The Leash is also an ideal strap to carry a tripod such as the Peak Design Travel Tripod or any tripod where you can attach the Peak Design Anchors.
+The strap can be tightened so that the tripod sits on your back.
+You could then possibly wear the Field Pouch on your belt, whilst the camera can be used with either a Clutch or Cuff strap.
 Happy days!!